PLangHQ/plang/Documentation/output/getstarted.md

 ## Prerequisites

-- Plang installed on your system.
+1. Plang installed on your system.
 Refer to the [Installation Guide](Install.md) if you haven't installed it yet.
-- Visual Studio Code as your code editor with the Plang extension installed.
+2. Visual Studio Code as your code editor with the Plang extension installed.
 For more details, refer to the [IDE Setup Guide](Ide.md).

 ## Creating a "Hello World" Application

 You can follow along with this [video tutorial](https://www.youtube.com/watch?v=iGW4btk34yQ) for a more detailed walkthrough.

 If you're using Plang for the first time, you'll need to set up your Plang service account.
 This is a straightforward process and supports Plang directly.
 Alternatively, you can use a GPT-4 API key, which is a bit more complex but cheaper.
-For more information, refer to [PlangOrOpenAI.md](PlangOrOpenAI.md).
+For more information, refer to [Plang Or OpenAI documentation](./PlangOrOpenAI.md).

 ### Step 1: Create a Project Directory